 To Apply for Membership:

-- Fill out the either the Membership Application Form (PDF) or the Online Membership Application Form.
-Leave the paper form in the “Membership” mailbox in the church office.
+- Fill out either Online Membership Application Form, or the Membership Application Form (PDF) (leave the paper form in the “Membership” mailbox in the church office).

 Becoming a Friend